VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Experiments

 \textbf{Learning domain-specific representations.}\quad Figure~\ref{fig:analysis_tsne} compares t-SNE embeddings of source and target domains across different VLMs.
 Circles represent individual samples, and ellipses denote 95\% confidence regions of fitted 2D Gaussians.
 For the egocentric and depth target domains, each source-target pair corresponds to time-synchronized videos of the same action.
 For the robot target domain, pairs correspond to pick-and-place actions performed by humans.
 Ideally, the embeddings of paired samples should lie closer together in the embedding space, reflecting alignment across the source and target domains.
 We quantify this using two metrics: the \emph{Bhattacharyya distance (BD)} computed between the Gaussians fitted to each domain, and the \emph{per-sample distance (PSD)}, defined as the mean Euclidean distance between paired embeddings across domains.
 We observe that the visual probes of \methodname\ learn stronger alignment between the source and target domains.
+Quantitatively, VisCoP yields the smallest Bhattacharyya distance and per-sample distance between paired source and target embeddings across all three target domains, indicating tighter cross-domain alignment than both the base VLM and the frozen-encoder baseline.
+The effect is most pronounced under the largest shifts (depth and robot control), where the frozen encoder's paired embeddings remain widely separated while the probes draw them into closer correspondence.